Duks31/Duks31/README.md

 Hi, I'm Ndukwe Chidubem.
 A student and Undergrad Mechatronics engineer, interested in in-depth AI concepts and its applications.
 Solving problems with AI and Robotics, minimal software dev.
-Below are some thing i am and have worked on 💯👨‍💻
+Below are some thing i am and have worked on 👨‍💻

+"Engineering is all about solving problems"

 If you want to be an ML engineer, read research papers and implement - George Hotz